WebIO Version 3 with Wireless Temperature Sensors

 If you ever wanted to be able to check the temperature of your vacation home while your away,

-from over the Internet, using your cell phone or computer, WebIO v3.5 lets you do that.
+from over the Internet, using your cell phone or smartphone or computer, WebIO v3.5 lets you do that.

 Using three wireless sensors you can now read the temperature and humidity of your garage,

-basement and main floor all from the WebIO webpage.
+basement and main floor all from the WebIO temperature webpage.

-When using WebIO with the WebIO-TM PC software on local or remote PC you can monitor, notify and configure
+When using WebIO with the WebIO-TM PC software on a local or remote PC, you can monitor notify and configure

 control automation on more then 10 wireless sensors.